 I’m not sure how it works, but there’s something about seeing words in print that make them more real.
 Your eyes register printed copy differently than digital copy.

-In other words, having a printed copy can slow you down enough to recognise typos and misspellings you would otherwise miss.
+In other words, having a printed copy can slow you down enough to recognise typos and misspellings you would otherwise fail to spot.

-It’s usually recommended (especially when submitting your work to a publisher) that you print your manuscript double-spaced with wide margins so editors have room to leave notes and symbols that make no sense to writers without a cheatsheet.
+It’s usually recommended (especially when submitting your work to a publisher) that you print your manuscript double-spaced with wide margins so editors have room to leave notes.

-I suggest printing a copy of a proofreading cheatsheet and memorising at least the basics (such as the squiggly underline for “use a better word”), then have the cheatsheet to hand when you’re going through your printed copy.
+I suggest having a proofreading cheatsheet to hand while going through your printed copy.
 Using proofreading symbols will save you a lot of time, effort, and handwriting — as will colour-coding your revision notes.

 3. Read it out loud